mattdotmiller/nsw_apdc_episodes_to_encounters/README.md

-# Processing Admitted Patient Data to Create Encounters from Episodes
+# Processing New South Wales (Australia) Admitted Patient Data to Create Encounters from Episodes

 _Matthew Miller_